Configuration File

 - name: job2

-script: echo 3
+script: echo 2Where:

-For detailed syntax, refer to: Pipeline Syntax
+For more detailed syntax instructions, please refer to: Syntax Manual

 Configuration File Version Selection

-Syntax Checking and Auto-completion
+Syntax Checking and Auto-Completion

 VSCode